julianbartel/lipgam-se-scripting/README.md

 - Select the scripts from the ingame workshop.
 - Configure your blocks in the terminal according to the scripts needs.
 See the Wiki for descriptions of each script.

+Take a look to our Wiki to read how to use the scripts.

 ## Getting started with development
 What you need:
 - Visual Studio 2017